 These challenges are exacerbated even further using the lens of a women or girl of color.
 Women and girls of color playing or working in sport are significantly overlooked when it comes to investment and support and are a marginalized group that would profit the most when provided equitable access to the benefits sport provides for individuals, teams, and communities.

-Since 2016, EPIC has provided over $750K to 15 local organizations supporting girl’s athletics in underserved areas.
-In fact, 1,500 girls have participated in EPIC sponsored programs since its’ inception.
-In 2020, EPIC provided the opportunity for nearly 500 young women to experience sports/athletics, building a leadership pipeline providing opportunities for girls to gain the same benefits and lifelong leadership skills through sport as boys/youth that may experience lower barriers to participation and retention.
+Since 2016, EPIC has provided over $1.4M to 18 local organizations supporting girl’s athletics in underserved areas.
+In 2022, 1,500 girls participated in EPIC sponsored programs, building a leadership pipeline providing opportunities for girls to gain the same benefits and lifelong leadership skills through sport as boys/youth that may experience lower barriers to participation and retention.

-In a recent look at the demographic data, EPIC programming recipients reported their racial identity as: 62% Black/African American, 20% Caucasian, 10.2% Multi-Racial, 7% Hispanic and .8% Native American/Indigenous.
-EPIC programming targets targets girls residing and attending school in North and South Omaha (Omaha North, Omaha Benson, Omaha Central, Omaha South, Omaha Northwest, Monroe Middle School, Nathan Hale Middle School, McMillan Magnet School, and Morton Middle School).
+In a recent look at the demographic data, EPIC programming recipients reported their racial identity as: 75% Black/African American, 11% Caucasian, 9% Multi-Racial, 2% Asian, .2 Native Hawaiian/Pacific Islander, and .2% Native American/Indigenous.
+EPIC programming targets programs servings girls residing and attending school in North and South Omaha (Omaha North, Omaha Benson, Omaha Central, Omaha South, Omaha Northwest, Monroe Middle School, Nathan Hale Middle School, McMillan Magnet School, and Morton Middle School).

 Our Girls Matter

 EPIC for Girls is committed to cataloging and addressing issues facing our athletes including incidents of violence occurring across Omaha and the state of Nebraska.
 Over the past several years, displays of gross racism and discrimination have garnered some attention, but not the attention needed to make a positive change in our community(ies) and for our athletes.